You are here

 Due to differences in each agency and employee positions, agency heads will lead the process and determine which strategies are best suited for their employees.
 Agencies are encouraged to develop a diverse collection of plans to help get state employees off of metro-Atlanta’s roads during rush hour.

 Guidelines have been implemented to help agencies with their CommuteSmart planning.
-These include avoiding strategies that create new facilities and/or energy costs, piloting CommuteSmart plans for a time period for agencies to gauge effectiveness, limiting certain state positions eligible for the program, and allowing agencies complete discretion over who to include in the initiative.
+These include avoiding strategies that create new facilities and energy costs, piloting CommuteSmart plans for a time period for agencies to gauge effectiveness, limiting certain state positions eligible for the program, and allowing agencies complete discretion over who to include in the initiative.

 Representatives from Georgia’s Clean Air Campaign will also be available to assist agencies in their implementation process, and help tailor the Georgia CommuteSmart program to each agency and assist with training.